By OCC Staff

 Golden State Warriors star Stephen Curry isn’t just a great basketball player.
 He’s also an influential Christian who has been very open and honest about his faith, both on the court and off.
 Says Curry, “I do a little sign on the court every time I make a shot or a good pass, and I pound my chest and point to the sky — it symbolizes that I have a heart for God.
 It’s something that my mom and I came up with in college and I do it every time I step on the floor as a reminder of who I’m playing for.”

 Joshua Dubois has been influencing Christians in Washington, D.C. and beyond since 2008, when he became President Barack Obama’s official faith advisor.
 Dubois, a former Pentecostal pastor, spent five years praying with the president before moving on to found Values Partnerships, which links faith groups with various business and government resources.
-Dubois is also a frequent contributor to The Daily Beast and Newsweek.
+Dubois is also a frequent contributor to The Daily Beast, Newsweek, and CNN.